Herbs List

 Part Used: Leaves, fruits

-Habitat: Grows in the warm regions of the Northern Hemisphere
+Habitat: Bilberry grows in the warm regions of the Northern Hemisphere

 Bilberry has been used for centuries by European healers to treat such things as stomach cramps, diarrhea and diabetes.
 Now bilberry is most often used to prevent night blindness.
 It seems to be able to strengthen the capillaries and protect them from free radical damage.
 This plant contains flavonoids called anthocyanosides.
 These are a powerful antioxidant.
 In the past, bilberry has also been used as a remedy for varicose veins, hemorrhoids and bruising.